VarianAPIs/PyESAPI/README.md

 * Stand-alone python script: [standalone.py](examples/standalone.py)

 ## Known issues
-PyESAPI is not compatible with vscode-jupyter plugin which uses multithreading.
+* PyESAPI is not compatible with vscode-jupyter plugin which uses multithreading.
 ESAPI only allows for single-thread access to objects and functions.
+* Python 3.12 may require Microsoft Visual C++ 14.0 or greater.
+If you are using a VIC environment, you can get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/

 ## Upgrading
 * Inside your project directory, execute `pip install https://api.github.com/repos/VarianAPIs/PyESAPI/tarball --upgrade`